Harris accounts for 5 TDs as Duke rolls to victory

 THE TAKEAWAY

 N.C.
 A&T: It’s no fluke that the Aggies, reigning champions of the Mid-Eastern Athletic Conference, beat a Football Bowl Subdivision opponent each year from 2016-18.
 They were stout on defense and opportunistic on offense until Duke’s flurry at the end of the first half, indicating that they can be a force again in the Football Championship Subdivision.
+“That was the whole ballgame,” N.C.
+A&T coach Sam Washington said about Duke’s run.
+“That put everything in their possession.
+It gave them life, it gave them hope, and they capitalized on it.”

 Duke: The Blue Devils had four penalties for 49 yards, plus another holding penalty that was declined, in the game’s first 18 minutes.
 It’s the kind of start they can’t afford in Atlantic Coast Conference play.
 But Duke settled down as Harris found his footing.
 Harris completed 10 of his final 11 passes of the first half, capitalizing on a variety of short throws.